raspberrypilearning/3D-scene/en/step_4.md

 --- task ---

-You can create sprites which are the same colour or texture as the background so they are invisible but can be layered.
+You can create sprites which are the same colour or texture as the surrounding area whichmake them invisible.
 Another sprite can then **appear** to come out from behind the invisible sprite.

 --- no-print ---